shivanibhat24/Smart-Guidance-Glasses/README.md

 Hardware requirements: Raspberry Pi Zero, Raspberry Pi Camera (required for input:recognition of the face) and a Bluetooth output device like a speaker or earphone and an SD Card (32 GB suffices for this project).

+A push button can be interfaced later in the project.

 Upon successfully logging in to the system in Raspberry Pi, do not forget to initialise your Audio Output and Camera.

 Happy Coding!